top of page

 You will only get out what you put in, to this take-off, so may do this more than once as your design develops to include more of the high end or expensive items you discover you would like.

-If the person doing the take-off doesn't know you expect high-spec items such as $1,000 kitchen mixer, high performance glazing or fully tiled pool with spa, they won't allocate the appropriate costs to those line items.
+If the person doing the take-off doesn't know you expect high-spec items such as $1,500 kitchen mixer, high-performance glazing or a fully tiled pool with spa, they won't allocate the appropriate costs to those line items.

 That would result with a cost review process represented of a different level of finish and only represent how cheaply you could build a less attractive or less luxurious version of the subject house.

-Similarly if there are aspects of the project that just don't exist at the first take off estimate, they won't contribute to your take-off estimate's bottom line.
-Eg. the need for screw peers under your foundations, a front masonry fence with automatic gates and a extensive landscaping/hardscaping around the house, there will be no allowance at all for these items which could be over $150K when combined.
+Similarly, if there are aspects of the project that just don't exist at the first take-off estimate, they won't contribute to your take-off estimate's bottom line.
+Eg. the need for screw peers under your foundations, a front masonry fence with automatic gates, and extensive landscaping/hardscaping around the house, there will be no allowance at all for these items which could be over $150K - $200K when combined.

 Take-Off Accuracy:

 During the recent construction boom, market pricing has fluctuated and grown massively and a QS takeoff or a builder's live estimate has become less reliable.
 With market rates and supply/labour prices changing all the time, these documents could quickly become outdated as the preconstruction progressed.
-Also the number of licensed builders who could take on a new project is limited too, which has allowed them to pick and chose jobs, adjust their pricing accordingly and typically build in a margin for potential further cost rises.
-This does make us less comfortable with the accuracy of a third party QS report, rather than being a builder running a business that needs to assess the risks lack of labour and unknown material inflation cost.
+As the building industry settles down and interest rates reduce demand we expect the accuracy of QS reports to improve provided they keep their back-end input data current with the relevant market rates.

 Construction Logistics: